Court overturns automatic life sentences for young killers

 “Children are different, certainly.
 But Monschke and Bartholomew were not children when they brutally murdered their victims,” Owens wrote.

-She said no other state court or legislature had extended such protections to 18- to 20-year-old killers.
+She noted that no other state court or legislature had extended such protections to 18- to 20-year-old killers.

 Although 18-, 19- and 20-year-olds can still be sentenced to die in prison under the ruling, the dissent questioned whether that could realistically occur: How are judges to determine whether a crime represents a defendant’s “transient immaturity,” warranting a lesser sentence, as opposed to “irreparable corruption,” warranting life without parole?